redhat-na-ssa/golden-path-project-setup/docs/04-deploy-golden-path.md

 ![](/images/owned-components.gif) <br><br>

 Click the component Name 'ai-app'.
-You will be taken to a view where you can see the associated Links, Deployment summary, and Merge requests statistics.
+You will have a view where you can observe ai-app:
+1. Links
+1. Deployment summary
+1. Merge requests statistics.<br><br>

 ![](/images/view-ai-app.gif) <br><br>

+... need to get Arun's updates so that the 'mlflow' option appears in the top menu

 <p align="center">
 <a href="docs/03-clone-mlflow.md">Prev</a>